pnp/blog/content/office-add-ins-community-call/2023-03-08/index.md

 **Last month, you asked for missing Outlook events so that ISVs can migrate their existing Outlook COM add-ins to the new web based add-ins.
 With that in mind, we are looking for the following: 1.
 The ability to display a dialog when a Compose, Reply, Reply All, or Forward is clicked.
 The customers want to either display a warning or in some cases (like the Compose) they want to force the user to select from a list of pre-defined subjects (this is for a help desk scenario).
 Other (mostly legal) customers want to see a very prominent prompt show up when clicking on Reply All.
 2. The ability to support on-send Outlook events (or Smart Alerts) in iPhone or Android.
 This is a frequent request from our customers and we need a roadmap from the Office team to know whether this is a planned feature or not, and what to tell our customers.**

 1. We already have the events you need.
-The way we recommend handling this is case is the following:
+We recommend you use our existing events in the following manner:
    * Trigger an event you can handle when users create new messages, reply, reply all, or forward.
    * As part of the handler of that event, display a notification bar so the user can select from the predefined list of subjects.
    * When the notification bar is clicked, you can open a task pane from which the user can select and insert.